envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Identification and Authentication Failures" category about?
-A:: **A07:2021 - Identification and Authentication Failures**: This category, formerly known as "Broken Authentication," has slid down in ranking.
-It now includes CWEs related to identification failures and is influenced by the availability of standardized frameworks.

-Q:: Why is confirmation of the user's identity, authentication, and session management critical?
-A:: Confirmation of the user's identity and proper authentication and session management are critical to protect against authentication-related attacks.

-Q:: What are some signs of authentication weaknesses in an application?
-A:: Authentication weaknesses may be present if the application:

-- Permits automated attacks like credential stuffing.

-- Allows brute force or other automated attacks.

-- Permits the use of default, weak, or well-known passwords.

-- Uses ineffective credential recovery and forgot-password processes.

-- Stores passwords in plain text, encrypted, or weakly hashed formats.

-- Lacks or has ineffective multi-factor authentication.

-- Exposes session identifiers in the URL.

-- Reuses session identifiers after successful login.

-- Fails to correctly invalidate session IDs.

-Q:: What is credential stuffing, and why is it a concern?
-A:: Credential stuffing is when an attacker uses a list of valid usernames and passwords obtained from breaches to gain unauthorized access.
-It's a concern because it exploits weak authentication systems.

-Q:: What is the risk associated with permitting brute force attacks?
-A:: Permitting brute force attacks poses a risk because attackers can systematically try various combinations of usernames and passwords until they find the correct combination to gain unauthorized access.

-Q:: Why are default, weak, or well-known passwords a security risk?
-A:: Default, weak, or well-known passwords pose a security risk because they are easily guessable and can be exploited by attackers.

-Q:: Why are "knowledge-based answers" for credential recovery not safe?
-A:: "Knowledge-based answers" for credential recovery are not safe because they can often be guessed or obtained through social engineering.

-Q:: What are some issues with storing passwords in plain text, encrypted, or weakly hashed formats?
-A:: Storing passwords in such formats can lead to security vulnerabilities, as attackers can easily obtain and crack the passwords.

-Q:: Why is multi-factor authentication important?
-A:: Multi-factor authentication adds an extra layer of security by requiring users to provide two or more forms of authentication, making it more challenging for attackers to gain access.

-Q:: What are the risks associated with exposing session identifiers in the URL?
-A:: Exposing session identifiers in the URL can lead to session hijacking and unauthorized access.

-Q:: How can reusing session identifiers after a successful login pose a security risk?
-A:: Reusing session identifiers after a successful login is risky because it can allow unauthorized users to continue or take over authenticated sessions, potentially compromising security.

-Q:: Why is it essential to correctly invalidate session IDs?
-A:: Correctly invalidating session IDs ensures that user sessions or authentication tokens are terminated during logout or periods of inactivity, preventing unauthorized access.
+Q:: What are "Identification and Authentication Failures" in OWASP Top 10 2021?
+A:: Weaknesses in systems that verify user identity and manage user sessions.
+Example: A website that doesn't lock accounts after multiple failed login attempts.

+Q:: Why is proper user authentication critical?
+A:: To prevent unauthorized access and protect against identity-related attacks.
+Example: Ensuring only authorized users can access sensitive financial data.

+Q:: What is credential stuffing?
+A:: An attack using stolen username/password pairs to gain unauthorized access.
+Example: Using leaked email/password combinations to try logging into various websites.

+Q:: Why are weak passwords a security risk?
+A:: They are easily guessable, making unauthorized access more likely.
+Example: Using "password123" as an account password.

+Q:: What's wrong with knowledge-based answers for password recovery?
+A:: They can often be guessed or obtained through social engineering.
+Example: Using "mother's maiden name" as a security question, which might be publicly available.

+Q:: Why is storing passwords in plain text dangerous?
+A:: It allows anyone with database access to see users' passwords.
+Example: Storing user passwords as clear text in a database file.

+Q:: What is multi-factor authentication (MFA)?
+A:: A security system requiring two or more forms of identification to grant access.
+Example: Requiring both a password and a fingerprint scan to log in.

+Q:: Why shouldn't session IDs be exposed in URLs?
+A:: It can lead to session hijacking and unauthorized access.
+Example: Having a URL like "example.com/account?sessionid=1234", which can be easily copied.

+Q:: Why is session ID reuse after login risky?
+A:: It can allow unauthorized users to take over authenticated sessions.
+Example: Not generating a new session ID after a user logs in, potentially allowing old IDs to remain valid.

+Q:: Why is proper session invalidation important?
+A:: To prevent unauthorized access after a user logs out or is inactive.
+Example: Ensuring a user can't access their account from an old browser tab after logging out on another device.

+Q:: What is a brute force attack?
+A:: Systematically trying many passwords to gain unauthorized access.
+Example: A program that tries every possible 4-digit PIN on a locked phone.

 #### Chapter 2 - How to Prevent?

-Q:: What is the role of multi-factor authentication in preventing identification and authentication failures?
-A:: Multi-factor authentication should be implemented where possible to prevent automated credential stuffing, brute force, and stolen credential reuse attacks.
+Q:: How does multi-factor authentication (MFA) enhance security?
+A:: By requiring multiple forms of verification, making unauthorized access more difficult.
+Example: Using a password and a fingerprint scan to log into a banking app.

-Q:: What should be avoided when shipping or deploying an application to prevent identification and authentication failures?
+Q:: Why should default credentials be avoided in deployments?
-A:: Do not ship or deploy with any default credentials, especially for admin users, to prevent unauthorized access.
+A:: To prevent easy unauthorized access to newly deployed systems.
+Example: Changing the default 'admin/admin' credentials on a new router before use.

-Q:: How can weak password checks be implemented to prevent identification and authentication failures?
+Q:: How can weak password checks improve security?
-A:: Implement weak password checks, such as testing new or changed passwords against the top 10,000 worst passwords list, to ensure stronger password choices.
+A:: By preventing users from choosing easily guessable passwords.
+Example: Rejecting '123456' as a password during account creation.

-Q:: What guidelines can be followed for password length, complexity, and rotation policies?
+Q:: What are modern password policy recommendations?
-A:: Align password length, complexity, and rotation policies with NIST 800-63b's guidelines in section 5.1.1 for Memorized Secrets or other modern, evidence-based password policies.
+A:: Focusing on length over complexity and avoiding frequent mandatory changes.
+Example: Encouraging passphrases like "correct-horse-battery-staple" instead of "P@ssw0rd!".

-Q:: How can account enumeration attacks be prevented during registration and credential recovery?
+Q:: How can account enumeration attacks be prevented?
-A:: Harden registration, credential recovery, and API pathways against account enumeration attacks by using the same messages for all outcomes.
+A:: By providing consistent responses regardless of whether an account exists.
+Example: Showing "If an account exists, a reset email has been sent" for all reset attempts.

-Q:: Why is it important to limit or increasingly delay failed login attempts?
+Q:: Why limit or delay failed login attempts?
-A:: Limit or increasingly delay failed login attempts to prevent credential stuffing, brute force, or other attacks.
-However, ensure this does not create a denial of service scenario.
+A:: To prevent brute force attacks without causing denial of service.
+Example: Implementing a 30-second delay after 5 failed login attempts.

-Q:: What are the characteristics of a secure session manager for preventing identification and authentication failures?
+Q:: What makes a session manager secure?
-A:: Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
-The session identifier should not be in the URL, be securely stored, and invalidated after logout, idle, and absolute timeouts.
+A:: Generating random, high-entropy session IDs and properly managing their lifecycle.
+Example: Creating a new session ID after login and invalidating it after 30 minutes of inactivity.

+Q:: Why shouldn't session IDs be included in URLs?
+A:: To prevent session hijacking through URL sharing or logging.
+Example: Using cookies instead of URLs to store session information.

+Q:: How can password strength be effectively measured?
+A:: By comparing against lists of common passwords and using entropy calculations.
+Example: Using a password strength meter that checks against a database of breached passwords.

+Q:: What's the importance of secure credential recovery?
+A:: To prevent unauthorized access through weak password reset mechanisms.
+Example: Sending a time-limited reset link to a pre-registered email address instead of asking security questions.

+Q:: How can API security be enhanced for authentication?
+A:: By implementing rate limiting and consistent error responses.
+Example: Limiting login API calls to 10 per minute per IP address.

 #### Chapter 3 - Example Attack Scenarios